Principal Investigator

 Katie Tschida, Mary Armstrong Meduski ‘80 Assistant Professor of Psychology

 Katie received her B.A. in Biology from Grinnell College, and then moved to North Carolina, where she completed her PhD, studying vocal learning in zebra finches.
 During her first post-doc, Katie switched gears to study the descending control of leg movements in the fruit fly.
 In her second post-doc, Katie returned to her first true love, studying the neural circuit basis for vocalization, this time in mice.
-Katie is thrilled to continue her research at Cornell and plans on buying real, honest-to-goodness snow boots very soon.
+Katie is thrilled to continue her research at Cornell and has finally invested in real, honest-to-goodness snow boots.

 Postdoctoral Associates